UPCOMING NNoSS VIRTUAL CONFERENCES

 SESSIONS

-NNoSS members are invited to come together for the first virtual conference of the 25/26 academic year.
+NNoSS members are invited to come together for the last virtual conference of the 25/26 academic year.

 The event will include: DfE updates, speakers, breakout networking sessions, school led practical sessions and more!